 Bone morphogenetic protein.
 Biologic material that enhances bone growth.

-Bone used in fusion surgery (either from the patient or from a donor) to promote spinal fusion.
+The bone used in fusion surgery (either from the patient or from a donor) to promote spinal fusion.

-An electromagnetic device worn or implanted to promote bone growth in the cases where bone healing may be delayed.
+An electromagnetic device worn or implanted to promote bone growth in cases where bone healing may be delayed.
 It may be used to enhance the fusion in patients at higher risk for difficult healing, such as smokers.

-The collection of nerve roots in the lumbar spine that come off the end of the spinal cord and travel to the lower extremities and pelvis.
+The collection of nerve roots in the lumbar spine that comes off the end of the spinal cord and travel to the lower extremities and pelvis.
 Controls the legs as well as bowel and bladder function.